 An all-in-one software solution for assisted living providers.
 Our electronic health record platform puts systems in place to drive resident-centered care while meeting financial goals and achieving regulatory compliance.

 Fewer aspects of caregiving are more important than the daily administration of prescribed medicines.
 With a high number of patients all needing different pills every day, this can quickly become an overwhelming feat.
-PAL takes the tough part off your hands.
+PALs takes the tough part off your hands.
 Its flexible database helps you to know and track which patient has which doctor with ease.
 You’ll never have to wonder who needs what and risk giving the wrong pill to the wrong person or depriving a resident of what they need to stay healthy and alert.

 -Generate resident rosters and physician lists.

 -Print MARs, enter medications and medication management profiles using pull down lists, and carry over instructions and effects/side effects from previous entries.

 -Supports PRN as well as scheduled medication.

 -Automatically convert medication information to physician orders (TO’s), and generate med re-order reports.

 -Polypharmacy – print both med assessment and polypharmacy reports.

 -Track leads and manage all activities leading to move in.
 Set up phases (inquiry, tour, negotiation, decision), and view all referrals by category.